 Herb Mountain Farm is a lot like Dr.Seuss’s Lorax – We speak for the trees!
 In other words, we believe that much of earth has been and continues to be abused, disrespected and pillaged to a point where future life on earth is in great peril, unless…

 Because there are still seeds of nature left, there is hope.
 Our mission is to awaken, rekindle and strengthen the relationship between plants and people while inspiring and fostering respectful planetary stewardship.

 In everything we do at Herb Mountain Farm, the well-being of the next seven generations is taken into account.
 We may fail at times, but the intention and determination is continually there to make this a place that respects the future of this dear planet.
 It is our goal, our greatest hope, our prayer, that we can bring people here to share in the love of plants and all of nature to cultivate relationship and understanding – we protect what we love and we can only love what we know.
 If we can love the land, we have a much better chance of treating it with respect and care and bringing healthy practices to our surroundings.

 We hope that whether you come here for a class or to take a farm tour that you leave feeling supported to take the knowledge and inspiration of how to live intimately with the land around you, no matter how big or small, and share that love with the next person you meet.

-We value preservation and conservation – helping restore the woods back to their abundant plant and animal life is key to our mission.
+We value preservation and conservation – helping restore the woods back to their abundant plant and animal life that was present under Indigenous Stewardship of this continent is key to our mission.

 We are a member of the United Plant Savers Botanical Sanctuary Network, stewarding and introducing numerous native plants back into the ecology of the landscape.
-We have put 105 acres of the property into conservation easement through Southern Appalachian Highlands Conservancy, so that it will never be developed.
+We have put 105 acres of the property into conservation easement through Southern Appalachian Highlands Conservancy, so that it will be protected from human development.

-We value and celebrate all genders, colors, and cultures.
+We value, welcome and celebrate all genders, colors, and cultures.
 Diversity is the spice of life!